Child Abuse and Neglect Prevention

 Community prevention efforts

-In addition to the efforts of the CARE Team to identify victims of abuse and neglect, the Center for Children's Health works within the community to prevent abuse and neglect.
+In addition to the efforts of the C.A.R.E Team to identify victims of abuse and neglect, the Center for Children's Health works within the community to prevent abuse and neglect.
 This is done through parenting support with the Hood County for Healthy Children coalition and the Wise Coalition for Healthy Children.
-Additionally, the center is addressing Adverse Childhood Experiences (ACEs) through professional education, nurturing protective factors and mitigating the effects of traumatic events.
+Additionally, the center is addressing Adverse Childhood Experiences (ACEs) through a dedicated team providing professional education, nurturing protective factors and mitigating the effects of traumatic events.